bruniibs/bruniibs/README.md

 <a href="https://git.io/typing-svg"><img src="/imgs/ascii-cheer-doodle.gif" alt="welcome to my profile" /></a></div>

 ## ・.・✫・ About me 🎐꒱
 Hi!
-My name's **Bruna** but i go by boo or nana online. <br>
+My name's **Bruna** but i go by either boo or nana online. <br>
 🪼 pronouns: **she/her** <br>
-Im a Brazilian Computer Science student currently learning Java and DB, in the meantime my biggest objective is to learn Json <br>
+Im a Brazilian Computer Science student trying to reconcile my studies with my full time job (not related to the tech area). <br>
-My current interests fall into AI and Cybersecurity, but i'm still very unsure of what area i actually want to dive in... for now i'm only trying to focus on my academic life and getting better at the basics!! <br>
+I am mostly interested in AI and Cybersecurity, but i'm still very unsure of what area i actually want to dive in... for now i'm only trying to focus on my academic life :) <br>
 🪼 my hobbies are drawing, playing games (especially cute games like stardew valley) and cosplaying!! a also do read a lot.

 <br>